CondricNay/CondricNay/README.md

 # Hey there!
 I'm Naytitorn Chaovirachot 👋

-I'm a **Backend Developer** passionate about building scalable web applications and APIs.
+I'm a **Software Developer** passionate about building scalable web applications and APIs.
 I love solving problems and working with technologies that make an impact.
 Always keen to learn and grow, I thrive in Agile environments and enjoy collaborating with teams.

 ## 💻 What I Do
 - **Backend Development**: Building and maintaining server-side applications.